Project Operations

 The board gives you a visual overview of your project's progress

-The project board is organized into columns, and each column represents a stage of your workflow.
+The project board is organised into columns, and each column represents a stage of your workflow.
 Tasks move from left to right as they progress through these stages.

 Columns are stages